patrislav1/coop-sched/README.md

 ## Supported MCUs

-At the moment, MCUs based on Cortex-M4 (both with and without FPU) are supported.
-ATSAM4L and STM32L433 are supported out of the box; more MCUs will be added in the future.
+At the moment, MCUs based on Cortex-M3 and -M4 (both with and without FPU) are supported.
+ATSAM4L, STM32L433 and STM32F103 are supported out of the box; more MCUs will be added in the future.

 ## TODO